-On December 8, 2015, Fluent LLC entered into an agreement ("Credit Agreement") with certain financial institutions and the administrative agent (collectively, "Whitehorse"), for a term loan in the amount of \$45.0 million ("Term Loan").
+On December 8, 2015, Fluent LLC entered into an agreement ("Credit Agreement") with certain financial institutions and the administrative agent (collectively, "Whitehorse") for a term loan in the amount of \$45.0 million ("Term Loan").

-The Credit Agreement provides for certain customary mandatory prepayments upon certain events as well as certain prepayment premiums during the first four years of the Term Loan, provided that the prepayment premiums are not applicable to scheduled payments of principal, the required excess cash flow payments (as defined in the Credit Agreement) and certain other required prepayments.
+The Credit Agreement provided for certain customary mandatory prepayments upon certain events as well as certain prepayment premiums during the first four years of the Term Loan, provided that the prepayment premiums were not applicable to scheduled payments of principal, the required excess cash flow payments (as defined in the Credit Agreement) and certain other required prepayments.

-On January 19, 2017, Fluent LLC entered into the Amendment No. 3 to Credit Agreement ("Amendment No. 3"), amending Fluent LLC's Term Loan facility dated December 8, 2015.
-Amendment No. 3, among other things, provided for a new term loan in the principal amount of \$15,000 ("Incremental Term Loan"), subject to the terms and conditions of Amendment No. 3, and modified certain other Credit Agreement provisions, including certain financial covenants and related definitions.
+On January 19, 2017, Fluent LLC entered into Amendment No. 3 to Credit Agreement ("Amendment No. 3"), amending the Term Loan.
+Amendment No. 3, among other things, provided for a new term loan in the principal amount of \$15.0 million ("Incremental Term Loan"), subject to the terms and conditions of Amendment No. 3, and modified certain other Credit Agreement provisions, including certain financial covenants and related definitions.
 The entire Incremental Term Loan of \$14,039, net of debt issuance costs of \$961, was received on February 1, 2017.

 The Term Loan and Incremental Term Loan (collectively, the "Term Loans") were guaranteed by the Company and all of its direct and indirect subsidiaries and were secured by substantially all of the assets of the Company and its direct and indirect subsidiaries, including Fluent LLC, in each case, on an equal and ratable basis.
-The Term Loans accrued interest at the rate of: (a) either, at Fluent's option, LIBOR (subject to a floor of 0.50%) plus 10.5% per annum, or base rate plus 9.5% per annum, payable in cash, plus (b) 1% per annum, payable, at Fluent's option, in either cash or in-kind.
+The Term Loans accrued interest at the rate of: (a) either, at Fluent's option, LIBOR (subject to a floor of 0.50%) plus 10.5% per annum, or base rate (generally equivalent to the U.S. prime rate) plus 9.5% per annum, payable in cash, plus (b) 1% per annum, payable, at Fluent's option, either in cash or in-kind.
 Payments of principal on the Term Loans were \$688 per quarter, payable at the end of each calendar quarter, commencing on March 31, 2017.
 The Term Loans were scheduled to mature on December 8, 2020.